What’s in This Article

 Most Oaklanders don’t realize you can reach ancient redwoods, rugged coastlines, and world-class vineyards within an hour.
 You’ll find quiet beaches in Alameda, historic main streets in Benicia, and tasting rooms in Livermore that feel like private discoveries.
 Each spot offers a different pace and scenery, from easy seaside walks to short summit hikes.
-You can pick the mood you want and plan a single-day route that fits the time you actually have.
+Pick the mood you want and plan a single-day route that fits the time you actually have.

 Quick Answer